ahandsel/articles/Duplicate_Kintone_Apps/KintoneAppDuplication.md

 * Make sure to specify **Column in File** for each of the following fields:
   * Fields where values are to be added
   * Fields where entry is required (marked with an asterisk `*`)
-* If a field is not associated with any column under the **Column in File**, it is created as an empty field, or with a default value
+* If a field is not associated with any column under the **Column in File**, it is created as an empty field or with a default value
 * ![Match Columns in Imported File to Fields in Kintone App](img/import_csv_img5.png)

 (5) Click **Import** on the upper left side of the screen.